SELECT p

 Data retrieved: The players with the position specified by the query’s parameter.

-keyword eliminates duplicate values.
+Description: The DISTINCT keyword eliminates duplicate values.

-clause restricts the players retrieved by checking their
+The WHERE clause restricts the players retrieved by checking their

-, a persistent field of the Player
+position, a persistent field of the Player entity.
+The ?1 element

 denotes the input parameter of the query.